When a California teen received a flirty Snapchat message, he eagerly went along with it.

 How to Avoid It: Never pay for subscriptions for people who claim to have content that doesn’t belong to them.
 If someone says they’re well-known, make sure it’s a legitimate account.
 Celebrity accounts can easily be faked, if not entirely convincingly.

-5. Extortion Scams
+5. Romance and Extortion Scams

 What Is It?
 With this scam, someone requests compromising content from a user.
 This often involves nudity.
 Once the photo or video is in the scammer’s hands, the extortion begins.
 Either the victim pays up or the content will be shared far and wide.
 If no money is sent, the fraudster may begin sharing the information with the victim’s friends on other social media platforms.